ricko2001/Genealogy-scripts/RM -Run SQL/ReadMe.txt

 Run SQL
 Utility application for use with RootsMagic databases

-BETA  v 0.9.2

-RootsMagic (RM) software uses a SQLite relational database as its main storage.
+RootsMagic (RM) software uses a SQLite relational database as its data storage file.
+Having access to that file via third party tools is a major advantage to using RM.
-This utility uses SQL to query the database file and create a RM group in the RM database independently of RM.
-Groups may be created with RootsMagic software, of course, but the types of queries are limited.

 This utility will run one or two SQL statements on a database and display the results in a report file.

+This utility is meant to help the novice SQL user get the task done.
+It attempts to eliminate most of the complications found using more sophisticated off the shelf software.

 ======================================================================
 Overview